Hillsborough Area Regional Transit: Fleet

 Bus #2223 (Gillig Low Floor - 30ft) in the blue/white livery similar to that of the purple Commuter Express buses.
 The Gillig Phantom bus behind it was retired in September 2009.

-As of October 2023, most local/express HART buses are in the blue and white livery.
+As of October 2023, most local/express HART buses follow a blue and white livery.
 Trolley buses are in a similar pale blue/white livery, and MetroRapid buses are in a green/gray/white livery.
-(As Of May 2019, only some MetroRapid units are in the MetroRapid Livery.)
-Since the May 2019 incident, buses have tempered glass protection doors to protect drivers from future offenses.
+Since an incident in 2019, buses have tempered glass protection doors to protect drivers from future attacks.

-The buses were repainted to match the livery that is already carried by Commuter Express buses.
-However, instead of the purple and white livery of the express buses, local buses were repainted in a blue and white scheme (matching the colors of HART's logo).
-Bus #2015 was the first bus to be painted in the new colors, returning to service in August 2008, upon the receipt of federal stimulus funds in 2009, HART accelerated the repainting process, allowing more buses to sport the new livery.

-In 2008, the agency acquired 12 25-foot Champion/Freightliner T-300 buses (from Dallas Area Rapid Transit) to be used on the fixed-route system while its existing fleet was repainted.
-These buses were retired in March and April 2010, with the arrival of the 29 Gillig Low Floor buses.

-Beginning in August 2009, HART retired its fleet of Gillig Phantom buses, which the agency purchased in 1996 and 1997 to replace Flxible Metro buses purchased during the 1980s.
+Beginning in August 2009, HART retired its fleet of Gillig Phantom buses, which were in operations since 1996 and 1997.
 In 2009, these buses were replaced by 30 Gillig Low Floor buses that were purchased with the help of federal stimulus funds.
-Although seven of the Phantoms were already taken out of service in 2007, HART kept three in service beyond that time.
-By mid-September 2009, all of the 30 ft Gillig Phantom buses were retired, along with most of the 35 ft models.
-The final nine buses were phased out during the week of September 30, 2009, with #725 being featured at HART's 30th Anniversary Ceremony on September 30.
+Although seven of the Phantoms had taken out of service by 2007, HART kept three in service beyond that time.
+By mid-September 2009, all of the 30 ft Gillig Phantom buses were retired, along with most 35 ft models.
+The final nine buses were phased out during the week of September 30, 2009.

-In November 2011, HART was awarded a $2.3 million federal grant to build a Compressed Natural Gas (CNG) fueling station at its operations facility.
-It was completed in 2013.
+In November 2011, HART was awarded a $2.3 million federal grant to build a Compressed Natural Gas (CNG) fueling station at its operations facility, which was completed in 2013.
 In 2014, HART began purchasing CNG transit buses, along with a small fleet of CNG powered paratransit vans.
 As of 2020, there are 70 CNG powered buses in the fleet.

 In 2020, the agency received a $2.7 million federal grant to purchase 4 electric buses.
-These buses are expected to be on the road by 2022, though it is unclear which manufacturer will be selected to produce them.
+These buses were expected to be on the road by 2022, though it is unclear which manufacturer will be selected to produce them.